Overview

 MEPP has a relationship with the Public Service Pension Plan (PSPP), called Combined Pensionable Service (CPS).

-You are eligible for CPS if you move from PSPP to MEPP or vice versa:
+Members are eligible for CPS if they move from PSPP to MEPP or vice versa:

 • with no break in service; and